 A brief or petition that is ten pages or more in length and all appendixes to briefs (Rule 28) must contain an index to the contents.

-The index should be indented approximately 3⁄4" from each margin, providing a 5" line.
-The form of the index for a record on appeal should be as follows (indexes for briefs are addressed in Appendix E):
+The index should be indented approximately 34" from each margin, providing a 5" line.
+The form of the index for a printed record should be as follows (indexes for briefs are addressed in Appendix E):

-(Record)
+(Printed Record)

 INDEX